"

 Diagram showing the name and number of bones in the vertebral column.

-The spinal cord is about the diameter of your little finger at its largest (where it connects to the brain) and tapers to a point at its end (the filum terminale, “terminal thread”).
+The spinal cord is about the diameter of your little finger at its largest (where it emerges from the brainstem at the level of the foramen magnum) and tapers to a point at its end (the filum terminale, “terminal thread”).

 In cross-section, the spinal cord is oval or round and consists of an H– or butterfly-shaped central core of gray matter surrounded by white matter (i.e., myelinated axons traveling together over a great distance).
 Posterior (dorsal) roots of spinal nerves bring sensory information into the spinal cord.
-Ventral (anterior) roots of spinal nerves carry motor information away from the spinal cord.
+Anterior (ventral) roots of spinal nerves carry motor information away from the spinal cord.

 The H-shaped gray matter is further subdivided into a posterior (dorsal) horn, which processes the sensory information brought in by the posterior root; and an anterior (ventral) horn, which contains cell bodies of α motor neurons (alpha motor neurons) controlling muscles.
 The axons of the α motor neurons form the anterior root of the spinal nerve, which carries motor commands going out to muscles.